Shared ownership is a part-buy, part-rent scheme for people who can’t afford to buy a home outright with a commercially available mortgage.

 What homes are available?

 Our list of properties to buy indicates whether they are available as Shared Ownership or not.
-You will normally apply directly to the Shared Ownership provider.
-For more information, visit the relevant websites using the links provided on the list of properties.
+You apply directly to the Shared Ownership scheme provider, therefore do not fill in the online application form for Wigan Council.
+For more information, visit the relevant provider websites which can be accessed on: